 Everyone heals at their own pace, so generally, it is recommended that you wait 6 weeks before having any type of sexual contact.
 Some might need longer than this, some might be ready before.
 It is best to listen to your body and speak to your doctor.

-Sex and sexual intercourse will probably not feel the same for quite some time either, your body has been through a huge amount of change, and will need some time to get used to things again.
+Postpartum sex and sexual intercourse will probably not feel the same for quite some time either, your body has been through a huge amount of change, and will need some time to get used to things again.
 Sex too early will only cause more damage and pain, and even risk infection.

 8. Use Postpartum Girdles